 - Preheat the oven to 400 degrees F and grease a standard muffin tin.
 Set aside.

-- Spoon batter into prepared muffin tin, filling about 2/3 full.
-Each muffin cup will have about 1/4 cup batter.
+- Spoon batter into prepared muffin tin, using about 1/4 cup batter for each.
 Top with additional chocolate chips if desired.

 Use very ripe bananas with brown spots for the best flavor.

 Store in an airtight container in the fridge for up to 5 days.